E-procurement: e-Ordering

 Process of creating and approving purchasing requisition, both placing purchase orders and receiving goods and services ordered, while using a software system based on internet technology which greatly improves the supply chain performance.
 When talking about e-ordering, ordered goods and services are generally non-product related, in other words - indirect.
 In case of Enterprise Resources Planning (ERP) the goods and services ordered are product related.
 Both the supporting software system as well as ordering catalogue system are designed to be used by all employees of an organization.

 e-Invoicing

 E-Invoicing is any method by which an invoice is electronically presented to a customer for payment.
 In larger companies, accounts payable departments are responsible for the invoices to be approved, processed, and paid.

 e-Contract Management

 This type of management consists of management of receivables, payments, contract settlements, contract variations, performance securities, and auditing and control activities, and as opposed to its classical form, e-Contract Management is its electronic improvement.

+Artificial intelligence

+In the mid-2020s, artificial intelligence (AI) began to be applied experimentally to public procurement as an assistive technology for accessing, analyzing, and interpreting publicly available tender information.
+These applications do not replace official e-procurement platforms or legal decision-making processes, but instead support users in navigating large volumes of procurement data.

+In 2025, several country-specific initiatives emerged in Europe.
+In Lithuania, an AI-based interface was introduced to enable natural-language querying and structured analysis of public tender data published through official channels.
+Media coverage described the initiative as part of a broader effort to improve accessibility to public procurement information, particularly for small and medium-sized enterprises.

+A similar AI-supported initiative was launched in Poland in 2025, focusing on summarization and interpretation of public procurement notices while remaining external to statutory procurement systems.

+Outside the European Union, governments also explored institutional uses of AI in public procurement.
+In Albania, a 2025 initiative reported the establishment of an AI-focused public administration role, with public procurement identified as one of its intended application areas.